udhayprakash/GoLangMaterial/09_Goroutines_Channels_Concurrency/b_channels/0_channels.md

             - Send operation blocks sending goroutine unitl another goroutine executes corrsponding receive on the same channel.
-            - If receive operation was attempted first, receiving goroutine is blocked unit another goroutine performs a send on same channel.
+            - If receive operation was attempted first, receiving goroutine is blocked until another goroutine performs a send on same channel.
             - Unbuffered channels "synchronize" sending and receiving goroutines.
             - When a value is sent, receipt of value happens before reawakening of the sending goroutine.